Sangavi-chandran-san/Bright-Bench-/README.md

 # Bright-Bench-
-A web app for easy learning
+A web application for easy learning